wasiejen/Free-Snap-Tap/README.md

   - control on Del now also pauses Auto focus, so evaluation can be activated outside of app or deactivated in app.
   - auto focus will restart with restarting script from menu again
   - when resumed the tap and key group files will be reloaded and so changes in them applied
-  - only active when this startargument is used
+  - only active when this start argument is used

 **V0.8.3**
 - NEW: threading for Alias execution